ljosberinn/xeph-ui/augmentation-log-issues.md

 ## Paladin

-- `Cleansing Flame` (ids 425261, 425262) T31 4pc does not reattribute anything
-- `Blessed Hammer` (id 229976) healing doesn't reattribute anything
 - `Bulwark of Order` (id 209388) does not reattribute anything
 - `Hammer of Wrath` (id 24275) does not reattribute `Shifting Sands`

 ### The War Within

-- `Truth Prevails` (id 461529) does not reattribute anything
-  - this is the party overheal part, note that the self heal (id 461546) does reattribute
 - `Dawnlight` (id 431399) does not reattribute anything
   - this is the initial damage
   - note that the dot (id 431380) does fully reattribute